m-rishab/Credbet/README.md

 ## FEATURES

 -  Predicts loan approval or rejection based on historical data.
--- Utilizes machine learning algorithms such as logistic regression, decision trees, or random forests.
+-  Utilizes machine learning algorithms such as logistic regression, decision trees, or random forests.
--- Provides a user-friendly interface for inputting applicant information.
+-  Provides a user-friendly interface for inputting applicant information.
--- Generates reports and visualizations for better decision understanding.
+-  Generates reports and visualizations for better decision understanding.
--- Customizable threshold settings for approval decisions.
+-  Customizable threshold settings for approval decisions.
--- Easily integrates with existing financial systems.
+-   asily integrates with existing financial systems.

 ## Future Scope